Hilde Osland Almost Spills Out Of Her Bikini While Covered In Gold Chains

 Hilde’s most recent picture also tagged the clothing retailer Cupshe.
 As an Instagram influencer, Hilde often collaborates with clothing companies, such as Fashion Nova or Hot Miami Styles.

-In fact, just yesterday, Hilde uploaded a picture where she showed off her derriere in a pair of teeny grey booty shorts from the former, as previously covered by The Inquisitr.
+In fact, on Tuesday, Hilde uploaded a picture where she showed off her derriere in a pair of teeny grey booty shorts from the former, as previously covered by The Inquisitr.